000c000l/U_Net/README.md

-# U_Net
+# U_Net Code

-U_Net Code
+Run the main.py to train and test the model

-Run the main.py to train and test the model.
+Model architechure is defined in mainModel.py